collectd/collectd.github.io/documentation/manpages/collectd-exec.md

     - **type\_instance=**_Type-Instance_

         These "associative" options establish a relation between this notification and collected performance data.
-This connection is purely informal, i. e. the daemon itself doesn't do anything with this information.
+This connection is purely informal, i.Â e. the daemon itself doesn't do anything with this information.
 However, websites or GUIs may use this information to place notifications near the affected graph or table.
 All the options are optional, but **plugin\_instance** without **plugin**